 ACCESSORY PROPERTIES OF THE ORDER

 Acidity.
-KCl-extractable aluminium levels of more than 1 cmol(+)/ kg are usual in B horizons, and indicate toxic aluminium which may inhibit root function and may contribute to shallow rooting habits in aluminium-sensitive plants.
+KCl-extractable aluminium levels of more than 1 cmolc/ kg are usual in B horizons, and indicate toxic aluminium which may inhibit root function and may contribute to shallow rooting habits in aluminium-sensitive plants.

 Clayey subsoils.
 CEC values are medium to high.
 Ultic Soils cover a wide range of mineralogy classes, Kandic and Smectitic being the most common.

-Low Kc and Mgr.
+Low magnesium and potassium.
 Low concentrations of reserve magnesium and potassium resulting from strong weathering.

 Strongly weathered with low nutrient reserves.
 Low levels of 0.5M H2SO4- extractable phosphorus (usually less than 3 mg/100 g) and total phosphorus (usually less than 20 mg/100 g) are characteristic.
 The former reflects low solubility and/or a low level of inorganic phosphorus reserves.
 Phosphorus supply from inorganic sources under zero phosphorus input grassland farming is negligible after about 2 years.
 Strong weathering is indicated by low ratio of 0.5M H2SO4-extractable phosphorus to inorganic phosphorus, usually 0.25 or less.